keleviss/Purrfect-Typing/README.md

 Work in progreess!
 Not all features are available yet.

-Purrfect Typing a fun and interactive typing test designed to help you measure and improve your typing speed and accuracy.
+Purrfect Typing is a fun and interactive typing test designed to help you measure and improve your typing speed and accuracy.
 Whether you're a beginner looking to enhance your typing skills or a seasoned pro aiming to maintain your speed, Purrfect Typing is the purrfect tool for you!

 Typing is a crucial skill in today's digital age.
 Purrfect Typing helps your typing speed and accuracy but also provides a fun and engaging way to practice and improve.
 Challenge yourself and watch your typing skills grow!